spack/spack/lib/spack/docs/packaging_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In extreme cases it may be necessary to override an entire phase.
-Regardless of the build-system in use the signature for it is:
+Regardless of the build system in use the signature for it is:

 .. code-block:: python